2009 Lakewood shooting: Later crimes

 On May 11, around 1 a.m., Clemmons appeared naked in his living room and ordered two female relatives, ages 11 and 12, to fondle him.
 The two reportedly complied out of fear, and the 11-year-old fled the house afterward.
 Clemmons took the 12-year-old into his bedroom along with Clemmons' wife.
 Clemmons repeatedly referred to himself as Jesus, and said his wife was Eve.
 He released the 12-year-old after his wife begged him to let her go.
 However, around 4 a.m. that same morning, he gathered his family back into the living room and demanded they strip naked together.
 He later left the house, claiming the world was coming to an end and that he was "going to fly to heaven".
 A family member called 911; police found Clemmons at a nearby second house he was building for himself, but he fled on foot and escaped.
 Clemmons failed to appear the next day for an arraignment on his May 9 charges.
 Child Protective Services investigated and substantiated the sexual abuse complaint.
-Clemmons's sister told authorities he had undergone a change and was "not in his right mind".
+Clemmons' sister told authorities he had undergone a change and was "not in his right mind".

 Clemmons was arrested on July 1, 2009, after he appeared in a Pierce County court trying to have his bench warrant thrown out.
 He was charged with second-degree rape of a child, and with being a fugitive from Arkansas.
 At the time of his arrest, Clemmons made religiously-themed comments and referred to himself as The Beast.
 He also told a police officer that then-President Barack Obama and LeBron James were his brothers, and Oprah Winfrey was his sister.
 Pierce County prosecutors asserted that Clemmons's recent crimes amounted to a violation of Clemmons's parole in Arkansas, and that he faced years in prison if he was returned to that state.
 However, the Arkansas Department of Community Correction notified Pierce County on July 22 that they did not intend to ask for his extradition and that he should be adjudicated on his Washington charges.
 Stephen Penner, a deputy prosecuting attorney in Pierce County, said of the Arkansas decision, "There's a built-in incentive to not following through.
 In a way, the more violent they are, the less you want them in your community."